Skip to content

 html

-Then, in your JavaScript, listen for the solve event to capture the token when generated:
+In your JavaScript, listen for the solve event to capture the token:

 js